seanboat/twitter-clone/README.md

 # SQL + Express Practice: Twitter Clone

+## Getting started

+Fork and clone this repo to your local machine and run `npm i` to get setup with all deps.
+Practice your git workflow skills by making small, frequent commits with descriptive naming: the [semantic git pattern](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) is a great convention to follow!

+## Overview

 Let's build a twitter clone!
 We'll break the effort down into a few key parts:

 ## Database design